dret/lectures/accso-2018/README.md

 # API Economy: Who is in the Driver's Seat?

-## March 16, 2018
+## AccsoCon 2018, March 16, 2018

-Slides for the presentation at the Accso Workshop in Frankfurt, Germany, March 16, 2018.
+Slides for the presentation at the AccsoCon 2018 event in Frankfurt, Germany, March 16, 2018.

 ## License